rivermont/spidy/README.md

 ## FalconWarriorr-branch
 Falconwarriorr's development branch.
-He is constantly adding new features to his, and I am slowly implementing them into the master branch.

 ## GUI-spidy
-Falconwarriorr is working on a GUI for spidy.
+We are currently working on a GUI for spidy.<br>
-For those who like clicky buttons the command line can be confusing and hard to navigate, so we figured a window option would be a nice edition to the suite.
+For those who like clicky buttons the command line can be confusing and hard to navigate, so we figured a window option would be a nice edition.

 ## saving-test
 The old development branch for implementing word saving.